Dormitory & Common Room Visitation

 - Louis Marx

-- On Saturday and Sunday, common room visitation is allowed from 1pm until 5pm, and from 7pm until 15 minutes before curfew.
+- On Saturday and Sunday, common room visitation is allowed from 11am until 15 minutes before curfew.

 - Sleepovers are allowed only on Friday or Saturday nights and must be approved by the on-duty faculty (of both dormitories) at least one hour before the curfew of the student host.